What We Use

 Hostinger VPS

-One VPS runs everything.
+One VPS runs the entire portfolio.
 CloudPanel makes Nginx config painless.
-Static files are served directly - no Node.js runtime needed.
+Static files are served directly with no Node.js runtime needed.

 What else we considered